Keenan's Kids Foundation Announces Winners of the 10th Annual Law Student Closing Argument Competition

 The Keenan Law Firm specializes in catastrophic child injury and death cases.
 The Keenan’s Kids Foundation, started by the firm in 1993 to raise awareness on child safety, sponsors the competition to heighten the awareness of damage consideration to injured and maimed children.

 Office of Communications and Public Relations, "Keenan's Kids Foundation Announces Winners of the 10th Annual Law Student Closing Argument Competition" (2010).
 Press Releases.
-Paper 502.
+502.